 Ferien!
 If it sounds foreign, that’s because it is.
 And what it means might actually sound even more foreign, especially to my fellow small business owners.
 Ferien means “vacation” in German.
-My husband and I recently returned from a week in Germany and The Netherlands.
+My husband and I spent a week in Germany and The Netherlands.
 Cheese, beer, windmills, and churches… we saw it all.
 If you’re like me, the idea of small business owners on vacation can cause an immediate spike in heart rate.
 What if there’s a client emergency?
 What if my website goes down?
 What if someone submits an RFP and I don’t see it and lose out on new business?
-We are no longer corporate employees getting three or four weeks of paid-time-off a year, with someone else running the company while we play.
+We are no longer corporate employees getting three or four weeks of paid time off a year, with someone else running the company while we play.

 I stopped making excuses for not getting away

 My initial answer to thinking about taking a vacation is usually, “I can’t do that’.
 Or “I can’t afford it.”
 Or, “I can’t afford the time to plan it.”
 All of those reasons are deep-seated in my head, and I know they are not correct.
 When I’m starting to feel that way, I change my mindset to “what could I do instead.”
 And that’s what I did.

 The reason for the trip was that my husband had some training scheduled in Germany for work.
 So we approached it as a great opportunity to do something together.
 And a very inexpensive one at that.
 We bought my flight on points, hotels on points, and stayed with some friends in The Netherlands.
 These options took care of the “I can’t afford to go” objection.

 To combat your vacation objections, start by identifying your slow time.

 - What project can be placed on hold?